demenzio/docker.s6Overlay/README.md

 # Alpine - s6-Overlay v.
-1.22.0.0.
+1.22.1.0.
-Dockerfile for building base image of Alpine with s6-Overlay.
+Dockerfile for building base image of Alpine or Ubuntu with s6-Overlay.